 - the regulation of medicines, in particular unlicensed medicines such as cannabis based products for medicinal use

-- on medicine safety issues, including those being considered by the Independent Medicines and Medical Devices Safety Review and we issue medicines safety alerts to NHS Scotland when necessary
+- on medicine safety issues, including those which were considered by the Independent Medicines and Medical Devices Safety Review and we issue medicines recalls to NHS Scotland when necessary

-The regulation of medicine pricing is a responsibility of the UK Government.
-But we are involved in a UK-wide voluntary agreement between the four UK countries and the pharmaceutical industry that caps NHS spending on new branded medicines.
+The regulation of medicine pricing is a responsibility of the UK Government, but we are involved in a UK-wide voluntary agreement between the four UK countries and the pharmaceutical industry that caps NHS spending on branded medicines.
 This is the Voluntary Scheme for Branded Medicines Pricing and Access (VPAS).

-Where companies’ revenue exceeds the cap agreed as part of the VPAS scheme, the Scottish Government and the three other UK Administrations receive rebates from companies that are signatories to the voluntary agreement.
-There is also a statutory scheme - more information in the Branded Health Service Medicines (Costs) (Amendment) Regulations 2018.
+Where companies’ revenue exceeds the cap agreed as part of the VPAS agreement, we, along with the three other UK administrations, receive rebates from companies that are signatories to the voluntary agreement.
+There is also a statutory scheme (more information in the Branded Health Service Medicines (Costs) (Amendment) Regulations 2018).